-A VirClia® kit contains 24 single-use tests, as well as all the necessary reagents to perform the test.
-Furthermore, each strip is composed of three reaction wells and five reagent wells.
+A VirClia® kit contains 24 single-use tests and includes all the necessary reagents to perform the test.
+Each strip is composed of 3 reaction wells and 5 reagent wells.

-- VIRCLIA WASHING SOLUTION: 4 x 50 ml wash solution (concentrated 20x): phosphate buffer with Tween®-20 and Proclin.
+- VIRCLIA WASHING SOLUTION: 4 x 50 ml of washing solution (20x concentrated): phosphate buffer with TweenR-20 and with Proclin.

-- VIRCLIA DECONTAMINATION SOLUTION: 3 x 20 ml sulphuric acid 0.5 M solution.
+- VIRCLIA DECONTAMINATION SOLUTION: 3 x 20 ml of 0.5 M sulfuric acid solution.

-These are generic reagents.
-The use of these auxiliary reagents is recommended to ensure optimal performance of the tests.
+These components are generic.
+The use of these auxiliary reagents is recommended to guarantee the best performance of the tests.

-VirClia® kits expire 18 months after their manufacture date, provided that the storage conditions (2-8ºC) are complied with.
+VirClia® kits expire 15 months after their manufacture date, if the storage conditions (2-8ºC) are complied with.

 VirClia® kits include all the necessary reagents to perform the test.
-However, we also offer an Auxiliary Reagents Kit (ref.
-VCMAR) for washing and decontamination.
-As a general rule, you will need one Virclia® Auxiliary Reagents Kit for every ten test kits.
+However, we also offer an auxiliary reagents kit (ref.
+VCMAR) for washing and decontamination purposes.
+Generally, you will need 1 “VIRCLIA® AUXILIARY REAGENTS” Kit for every 8 test kits.

-Ten reusable frames are provided with each machine.
-If you needed more frames in the future, you can always purchase that reference (VCFRAME).
-It is recommended that you replace the frames if they warp after prolonged use.
+10 reusable frames are provided with each machine.
+If extra frames are needed, they can be purchased using the reference (VCFRAME).
+The replacement of frames is recommended if they warp after prolonged use.

-Yes, since it is an open, dual system (ELISA / CLIA), both techniques can be used for infectious diseases as well as for other tests (autoimmunity, allergies, etc.)
+Yes, since it is an open and dual system (ELISA / CLIA), both techniques can be performed for infectious diseases and for other disciplines (autoimmunity, allergies, etc.).

 Yes, the assay is completely customizable.
-All VirClia® tests are compatible with one another and can be combined in the same process.
+All VirClia® tests, with the exception of avidity tests, are compatible with one another and can be combined in the same process.

-No, because every strip includes a calibrator and a negative control that allow validation and interpretation of the results for every individual sample and test without relying on stored curves.
+No. Each strip includes a calibrator and a negative control that allows the validation and interpretation of the results for each individual sample and test.
+It is not based on stored curves.

-The devices intended to process the VirClia® tests have a dual ELISA/CLIA reader installed, therefore the client will receive two applications, one for each technique.
-In addition, the test designer and a hardware checking utility will also be installed.
+The machines intended to process the VirClia® tests have a dual ELISA/CLIA reader installed, so the customer will receive the two software, one for each technique.
+In addition, the system will include a hardware testing software (Testing Tool).